-This syllabus has been updated, but there are no significant changes.
-You are advised to read the whole syllabus before planning your teaching programme.
-Cambridge International Examinations retains the copyright on all its publications.
-Registered Centres are permitted to copy material from this booklet for their own internal use.
-However, we cannot give permission to Centres to photocopy any material that is acknowledged to a third party even for internal use within a Centre. ® IGCSE is the registered trademark of Cambridge International Examinations
+UCLES retains the copyright on all its publications.
+Registered centres are permitted to copy material from this booklet for their own internal use.
+However, we cannot give permission to centres to photocopy any material that is acknowledged to a third party even for internal use within a centre.